clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

 ********************

 The :guilabel:`Set mount points` menu sets the mount points that the |CL|
-installer uses for your |CL| installation and is shown in figure 12.
+installer uses for your |CL| installation, shown in figure 12.

 .. figure:: figures/cgdisk-manual-install-12.png
    :scale: 50 %